tc39/notes/meetings/2019-03/mar-26.md

 AKI: Following up, do we have consensus?
 MS, do you have concerns?

-MS: I guess I'm fine with it.
+MLS: I guess I'm fine with it.
 I understand the real-time concerns of being able to verify.

 AKI: It looks like we have consensus.
 This information will be published to the moderation forum.